Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Introduction

 The purpose of this article is thus to establish sufficient conditions for convergence and approximation in the reproducing kernel Hilbert space norm.
 In Section~\ref{s:mr}, we find probability error bounds for approximations of functions $f$ in a separable reproducing kernel Hilbert space $\cH$ with reproducing kernel $K$ on a base space $X$, firstly in terms of finite linear combinations of functions of type $K_x$ and then in terms of the projection $\pi^n_x$ onto $\Span\{K_{x_i} \}^n_{i=1}$, for random sequences of points $x=(x_i)_i$ in the base space $X$.
+Given a probability measure $P$, letting $P_K$ be the measure defined by $\de P_K(x)=K(x,x)\de P(x)$, $x\in X$, we approach these problems by firstly showing the existence of the nonexpansive operator

-Previous results demonstrate that, for sequences of points $(x_i)_{i=1}^\infty$ constituting a so-called \emph{uniqueness set}, the orthogonal projections $\pi^n_x$ to $\Span\{K_{x_i} \}^n_{i=1}$ converge in the strong operator topology to the identity operator.
-Our main results show that, for a given probability measure $P$, letting $P_K$ be the measure defined by $\de P_K(x)=K(x,x)\de P(x)$, $x\in X$, and $\cH_P$ denote the reproducing kernel Hilbert space that is the operator range of the nonexpansive operator
+where the integral exists in the Bochner sense.
+Using this operator, we then define a new reproducing kernel Hilbert space, denoted by $\cH_P$, that is the operator range of $L_{P,K}$.
+Our main result establishes bounds, in terms of the operator $L_{P,K}$, on the probability that the Hilbert space distance between an arbitrary function $f$ in $\cH$ and linear combinations of functions of type $K_{x_i}$, for $(x_i)_i$ sampled independently from $P$, falls below a given threshold, see Theorem~\ref{thmbound}.
+For sequences of points $(x_i)_{i=1}^\infty$ constituting a so-called \emph{uniqueness set}, see Subsection~\ref{ss:usaccp}, the orthogonal projections $\pi^n_x$ to $\Span\{K_{x_i} \}^n_{i=1}$ converge in the strong operator topology to the identity operator.
+As an application of our main result, we show that, under the assumption that $\cH_P$ is dense in $\cH$, any sequence of points sampled independently from $P$ yields a uniqueness set with probability $1$.

-where the integral exists in the Bochner sense, under the assumption that $\cH_P$ is dense in $\cH$ any sequence of points sampled independently from $P$ yields a uniqueness set with probability $1$.
-This improves on the results obtained by Kon and Raphael in several senses: the convergence of approximations is in the RKHS norm, which is stronger than the uniform norm whenever the kernel is bounded; the type of convergence with respect to the points $(x_i)_i$ is strengthened from convergence in probability to almost certain convergence; and the separability of $\cH$ then allows the result to be extended from the approximation of a single function to the simultaneous approximation of all functions in the Hilbert space.
+The results obtained in this article improve on the results obtained by Kon and Raphael in several senses: the convergence of approximations is in the RKHS norm, which is stronger than the uniform norm whenever the kernel is bounded; the type of convergence with respect to the points $(x_i)_i$ is strengthened from convergence in probability to almost certain convergence; and the separability of $\cH$ then allows the result to be extended from the approximation of a single function to the simultaneous approximation of all functions in the Hilbert space.
+In addition, when compared to the existing methods for this kind of problems, our approach based on the operator $L_{P,K}$ defined at \eqref{e:lpk}, that encodes the interplay between the kernel $K$ and the probability measure $P$, and the associated RKHS $\cH_P$, is completely new and has the potential to overcome many difficulties.